 The Senate passed its version of the bill in March; the Assembly is expected to act this month.

 5. Does any other state allow similar practices?

-There is precedent for so-called "standing order" naxolone prescribing — both North Carolina and California passed similar laws in 2013.
-Masschusetts has allowed it for several years as well, and one study credits the practice there with significantly reducing overdose deaths.
+There is precedent for so-called "standing order" naloxone prescribing — both North Carolina and California passed similar laws in 2013.
+Massachusetts has allowed it for several years as well, and one study credits the practice there with significantly reducing overdose deaths.